nickboffa/metazoan-root/project_update_27-Aug-24.md

 ![Image](results/tree_images/REV_laumer.png)

 Interestingly, almost all of the taxa failed the composition test (the reverse was true for the Nosenko2013 datasets), so I should follow up on that with the MaxSym test.
+Also, some of the branch lengths in this tree are still extremely long.

 I am currently running